rpgreview/papersandpaychecks/pnp.md

 **Knowledge (Philosophy)**

-A Knowledge (Philosophy - specialisation) skill check is required whenever a character wishes to evaluate rational propositions.
+A Knowledge (Philosophy - specialisation) skill check is required whenever a character wishes to evaluate rational propositions and evidence.
 This includes issues of ontology (theories of being), epistemology (theories of knowledge), logic (mathematics, rhetoric), the various institutions, schools of thought, and people.

+**Knowledge (General)**

+A Knowledge (General - specialisation) skill check is required whenever a character wishes to evaluate general statesments about particular places, people, institutions etc. This skill can be specialised for area knowledges (particular regions) and social classes (high society, streetwise).

 **Language (various)**